-Resources for businesses, nonprofits and agriculture affected by Hurricane Milton
+Resources for businesses, nonprofits and agriculture affected by the recent hurricanes

 The State of Florida has opened the Business Damage Assessment Survey for Hurricane Milton.
 Please take a moment to complete the survey.
 Completing the survey helps to ensure the appropriate services are available during recovery.